0xHamy/markdown-moment/README.md

 ---

 # Todo
-- [ ] add strict cookies & auth token that expires quickly after use
-- [ ] Create dashboard for users to show progress on all courses that you have started, your total points
 - [ ] Make the navbar responsive; burger icons don't work on small screens
 	- [ ] remove the sidebar from base.html and put it inside section.html
-- [ ] User profile must show total points, total completed modules, sections, exercises; it must also list all completed things like modules, sections, exercises along with points you earn for them and timestamp
-- [ ] When doing a section, the sidebar should only show chapters & sections for that module
-	- [ ] Each module can be done any time and they will have its own progress bar that will show on course review page
-- [ ] Add dim mode to create an overlay on site for night mode
-- [ ] Create search & filter for courses so that you can search for courses by name & filter them by one or multiple topics & by language
-	- [ ] Create the same course in French
-	- [ ] Ensure language switch works
 - [ ] Modify `academy/course/1/info/` to show course_id instead of 1
 	- [ ] Modify the page and correct all stylings
 	- [ ] Remove the x/close icon and functionality